jebasingh-ai/abyss-calculation/README.md

             DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE Version 2, December 2004

- Copyright (C) 2024 The Ones Who Stared Too Long Into The Compiler
+ Copyright (C) 2024 The Ones Who Stared Too Long Into The Compiler or suxck

  Everyone is permitted to copy and distribute verbatim or modified copies of this license document, and changing it is allowed as long